-NOTE 1: The end device indicates access role as 'DID holder' if it is the actual subject/end-user.
+NOTE 2: The end device indicates access role as 'DID holder' if it is the actual subject/end-user.
 Else if the end-device is related to a controller which manages the DID and DID documents on behalf of a subject/end-user, it indicates access role as DID controller.

-NOTE 2: The DID document(s) can include information such as the DID, DID controller ID (if applicable/exists), verification method(s), cryptographic public key, service type/information, verifiable claims, URI related to claims, etc. Based on a method used for DID generation, the information in the DID document can vary and it can be specific to the implementation and outside the scope of this document.
+NOTE 3: The DID document(s) can include information such as the DID, DID controller ID (if applicable/exists), verification method(s), cryptographic public key, service type/information, verifiable claims, URI related to claims, etc. Based on a method used for DID generation, the information in the DID document can vary and it can be specific to the implementation and outside the scope of the present document.

 [Conditional- applicable for DID Controller] Figure 5.3.2.2-1, steps 1 to 14 can be applied with an additional adaptation that step 1-12 also includes Source Identity (i.e. user identity e.g. a PDL user ID) corresponding to the DID holder (i.e. subject) in addition to the Registration ID of the DID Controller.
 Further, the access role information specific to the DID controller is used.